InertialMicrocavitationRheometry/IMRv2/README.md

-## WELCOME TO Inertial Microcavitation Rheometry solver for Non-Newtonian flows
+## Welcome to the Inertial Microcavitation Rheometry solver for Non-Newtonian flows

 ### This repository of the code is managed by the Rodriguez Flow Research Group @ Brown University
 ### Developer(s):